websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/initial-setup-overview.md

 ## Access the Provisioned Project Source Code

 New DXP Cloud projects are provisioned a temporary GitHub repository hosted in the `dxpcloud` organization.
-This repository contains the necessary source code for your projects.
+This repository contains the template for a DXP Cloud development project.

-To gain access to your new project repository, follow instructions in the DXP Cloud onboarding email and accept the subsequent GitHub invitation.
+To access to your new project repository, follow the instructions in the DXP Cloud onboarding email and accept the subsequent GitHub invitation.

 After accepting the invitation, locate your provisioned project repository: